shahzadnaeem/TodoApi/TodoApi.Data/README.md

 - Add a `DbProvider` entry to `appsettings.Development.json` to select which database to use.
   - A connection string is added for each named `DbProvider`
   - NOTE: Do not add a password to the connection string!
-    - Add a secret named `DbPassword` using the `dotnet user-secrets set`
+    - Add a secret named `DbPassword` using the `dotnet user-secrets set` command as shown below:

       ```sh
       # Run the command from the TodoApi project